TheSonOfBat/Calculator/README.md

 # Calculator Design Project
 Project from www.frontendmentor.io which provided the design specifications and basic graphics to showcase the desired final product.
+The project was created with create-react-app and has not been built for production for simplicity's sake.
 ## Technologies
 Vanilla JavaScript (Calculator functionality), React (Changing of styling and controlling input and rendering content), CSS and HTML
 ## Functionality